lambdageek/cppguide-wip/cppguide.md

         }  // namespace mynamespace

-        // In the .cc file
+        // In the .cpp file
         namespace mynamespace {

         // Definition of functions is within scope of the namespace.